tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 #>   ..$ y_q: num [1:4] 0.25 0.75 0.25 0.75
 ```

-And you can that `y` is indeed a data frame by extracting it:
+And you can see that `y` is indeed a data frame by extracting it:

 ```r